ua-2025q3-astr501-513/p1-the-physics-team/README.md

 *    JAX: `pip install --upgrade "jax[cpu]"`
 *    Numpy: `pip install numpy`
 *    Matplotlib: `pip install matplotlib`
-*    Corner plotting from getdist: `pip install getdist`
+*    Plotting tools from getdist: `pip install getdist`

 ## How to install
 Just like HW1, this project should have been a pip-installable Python package; i.e., `pip install -e .` should work.